The Present Rules take effect from the 1 January 2019 - they are subject to additions and amendments which will be notified to all interested parties.

 c) Control of each competitor as they proceed from the warm up arena to the competition arena.

-d) Monitor the conduct of the riders, violent behavior is not permitted.
+d) Monitor the conduct of the riders.

 e) The Paddock Commission must declare any irregularity to the President of the Jury